MuYunyun/create-react-doc/README-en.md

 branch: master            # the default value of branch is master
 deploy_branch: gh-pages   # which branch to deploy.(default: gh-pages)
 # publish:                # if you want upload to gitlab or other git platform, you can set full git url in it

+# use search plugin: provide ability for searching site globally in the site.
+# default value: true
+search: true
+# host: ''                # the url host to search
+# search_map: {}          # search_map is connected to menu props

 # Available values: en| zh-cn
 language: en